marcelteun/simple-off-viewer/README.md

 # simple-off-viewer
-A simple Antiprism Off viewer for webpage inclusion
+A simple Off file viewer for webpage inclusion